-Is the Personal Loan Amount Taxable?
+Is Personal Loan Taxable?

 Tax Benefits for Interest Paid on Personal Loans

-In particular, there are 3 specific cases where the borrower can avail of tax benefits.
+In particular, there are 3 specific cases where the borrower can avail of tax benefits on personal loans.
 This reduces their tax liability and therefore, the net taxable amount for the fiscal year.

-The 3 Cases are Explained Below.
+The 3 cases are explained below.

-- Tax Benefits on Personal Loan to Purchase or Construct Residential Properties
+Tax Benefits on Personal Loan to Purchase or Construct Residential Properties

-This is as per Section 24 of the Income Tax Act.
-The same section applies even if you have availed the loan to renovate your house.
-You should bear in mind that to avail the tax benefits, you should be the owner of the property.
+This is as per Section 24 of the Income Tax Act and is applicable even if you have availed the loan to renovate your house.
+You should bear in mind that to avail the tax benefits on personal loans, you should be the owner of the property.

 This way, the total taxable income from your business would be cut down.
 Also, note that the total amount that can be claimed here is uncapped.

-- Tax Benefits on Personal Loan As an Investment in Assets Other than a House
+Tax Benefits on Personal Loan As an Investment in Assets Other than a House

 While it cannot be claimed in the same year during which the interest is paid, the amount can be added to the total acquisition cost and the benefits can be availed in the year in which the borrower sells the asset.